Payhayal/RN-CLI-TaskApp/README.md

 - AsyncStorage is an API for storing key-value pairs asynchronously in React Native apps.
 - It's commonly used for persisting small amounts of data locally on the device, such as user preferences and settings.
 - AsyncStorage operates asynchronously, ensuring smooth app performance, but it's best suited for storing small data sets.
+# Formik:
+- Formik is a popular form library for React that helps in managing forms with ease.
+It simplifies form validation, handling form submission, and managing form state.
+Formik integrates seamlessly with React and supports Yup for form validation.
+# Yup:
+- Yup is a JavaScript schema builder for value parsing and validation.
+It's commonly used with Formik to define validation rules for form fields.
+Yup allows you to define schemas to validate the shape and content of your data.
+# React Native UI Kitten:
+- React Native UI Kitten is a mobile framework for building stunning cross-platform applications.
+It provides a set of customizable UI components for React Native applications, which follow the Material Design guidelines.
+UI Kitten components are highly customizable and offer a consistent look and feel across different platforms.

 ```